alank976/markdown-resume/index.md

 I love to keep pace with mass geeky communities (esp.
 OSS) via tech blogs, news, podcasts, etc so that I won't miss too many great technologies I can leverage to deliver effectively.
 And more importantly, funny stories about development experience.

-I also care (very much) about code quality, best practices, software craftsmanship. and keen on progressive improvement about me, my team, and everying around me.
+I also care (very much) about code quality, best practices, software craftsmanship. and keen on progressive improvement about me, my team, and everything around me.

 # Work Experence
 ## Morgan Stanley